High performing teams execute more quickly, they make better decisions, they solve complex problems more easily, and they have enhanced creativity.

 5. Hold productive meetings

-Meetings are the lifeblood for organizations, however meetings can make or break your team dynamics.
-Unproductive meetings can be all that stands between teams being adequate and them being high performing.
+Despite meetings being the lifeblood of organizations, it can't be ignored that they have the power to make or break team dynamics.
+In fact, ineffective meetings can be all that stands between teams being adequate and them being high performing.

-To hold more productive meetings, make sure managers understand the different types of meetings there are - do they need to share information?
+To hold more productive meetings, make sure managers understand the different types of meetings they should be having—do they need to share information?
 Problem solving?
 Or make a decision.
 The type of outcome they seek will determine the type of meeting they hold.

 All meetings can be prone to going off the rails, so have managers agree meeting ground rules for their team meetings to ensure they run efficiently and effectively.